Stephanie Ybarra

-Stephanie Ybarra is the Artistic Director of Baltimore Center Stage. and a co-founder of the Artists' Anti-Racism Coalition, a grassroots effort to help the Off-Broadway community dismantle systems of exclusion and oppression.
+Stephanie Ybarra is the former artistic director of Baltimore Center Stage. and a co-founder of the Artists' Anti-Racism Coalition, a grassroots effort to help the Off-Broadway community dismantle systems of exclusion and oppression.
 Originally from San Antonio, Texas, Ybarra holds an undergraduate degree from Baylor University and an MFA from the Yale School of Drama.
 She has worked in theaters of all sizes across the United States.

 Early life and education

 Ybarra grew up in San Antonio Texas, and identifies as multi-ethnic.
 She completed her Bachelor of Fine Arts at Baylor University in Waco, Texas, in 1999.
 While at Baylor, she was a member of Zeta Tau Alpha sorority and was a part of the Theatre Student Society.
 Ybarra received an MFA in Theatre Management from Yale University.
 In her final year at Yale she also worked at Yale Repertory Theatre as the Associate Managing Director of YSD and New Play Development.